IFS Exam Syllabus: In-depth Analysis

 The interview will be conducted by a board of competent and unbiased observers who will have before them a record of his/her career.

 The technique of assessing personality has been evolving and has become more objective over the years.
-Today, most organizations have adopted scientific methods in selection and training by using psychological tests or interviews based on projective techniques, all aimed at discovering inner drives and motives of an individual.
+Today, most organizations have adopted scientific methods in selection and training by using psychological tests or interviews based on projective techniques, all aimed at discovering the inner drives and motives of an individual.

 The Interview Test aims at a comprehensive assessment of the personal qualities of a candidate.
-The candidate’s alertness, critical powers of assimilation, clear and logical exposition, balance of judgment, variety and depth of interest, ability for social cohesion and leadership, intellectual and moral integrity, and other qualities make up his/her personality.
-These aspects will be examined by the Board with special reference to following factors:
+The candidate’s alertness, critical powers of assimilation, clear and logical exposition, the balance of judgment, variety and depth of interest, ability for social cohesion and leadership, intellectual and moral integrity, and other qualities make up his/her personality.
+These aspects will be examined by the Board with special reference to the following factors:

 (a) Mental alertness